Basjohn/SHITTY-PiP-QUICKSWAP/Spec.md

 #### Quickswitch (Spec)

 - **Ownership & Registration**: `QuickSwitchController` owns quickswitch.
 Registers a global combo via the `keyboard` library from settings key `hotkeys.opacity_quickswitch` (default: `shift+x`).
 No fallback combos and no backtick-specific handling.
+  - Centralization policy (Option A retained): QuickSwitchController keeps its own combo registration and cooldown/locking logic. `HotkeyManager` continues to own other global/system hotkeys.
+This avoids duplication of docking-aware selection rules and preserves the single entry point while docking mode is active (controller delegates to docking manager and returns).
+  - Option B (deferred): If future work centralizes the quickswitch combo under `HotkeyManager`, extract a pure orchestrator for docking/window-mode selection (no Qt) to avoid logic drift.
+The manager would then execute decisions; controller becomes a thin shim.
+Not implemented as of 2025-09-18.
 - **Settings**:
   - `hotkeys.quickswitch_enabled` (bool): toggles feature
   - `hotkeys.opacity_quickswitch` (str): stores the combo; live-updated by SubSettingsDialog